malain96/Hlamnik/README.md

 ## Description

 Hlamnik is an app developed with [Flutter](https://flutter.dev/) and [Dart](https://dart.dev/).
-The goal of the app is to allow the user to be able to manage his clothing items.
+The goal of the app is to allow the user to manage his clothing items.
 For now the user can:
 * See a list of all his items
 * Filter the list according to ratings, category, season, color